blueambr/webpack-modules/README.md

 - **Storybook (🆕 in 2.0.0)**

   The best UI non-framework is here!
 Integrated and configured, while still being optional and flexible just as you always wanted.
 All the info you need is located [right here](https://storybook.js.org/).
-And [here](#storybook-huh) is what you need to know about _Storybook_ in Webpack Modules.
+And [here](#storybook-huh) is what you need to know about _Storybook_ in _Webpack Modules_.

   `npm run sb` to run it.